10 unmissable things to do in Barbados

 To experience an authentic Caribbean carnival, visit Barbados in August for the famous Crop Over Festival.
 Dating back more than 300 years, Crop Over is entwined in the Barbadian culture and promises steel bands, dancing and plenty of merriment.

 Tempted to try the local tipple for yourself?
-Maybe the fishy curry has won you over, or simply the chance to lime your afternoon way...
-Whatever takes you to Barbados, check out the latest deals on all inclusive breaks with First Choice, which departs on breaks to the island from airports across the UK.
-You can also find out more about the weather in Barbados, and see when we think is the best time to go for ideal exploring conditions.
+Maybe the fishy curry has won you over or simply the chance to lime your afternoon way...
+Whatever takes you to Barbados, check out the latest deals on breaks with First Choice.

 More about Barbados